Tuesday, August 26, 2025

 Boston's Record Snow Winters

 This is a repeat of a 2015 column that acknowledged 2014-15 being a record snow winter for Boston.
 Since then, most were in the normal range of 30-50 inches, but the 2022-23 winter was a near-record low of 11.6 inches.
+As of Feb 10th, Boston has had 22.5 inches for 2024-25.

 History shows a very wide range between high- and low snow winters